Prestel: Mailbox upgrade

 A new messaging system was introduced in July 1989.
 This enabled messages up to five frames long, storing messages before sending, sending to multiple recipients (either individually or via a mailing list), message forwarding, and acknowledgment of receipt.
 Basic word-processing was also possible.

 Sending a message without using any of these new facilities remained free: all the new options were charged at 1p per use per recipient.
 For the first time, sending spam was permitted at a cost of 20p per message per recipient.
 In addition, the stored message facility was replaced by a summary page listing all the messages, both new and old, that were waiting: the user could then pick which message to view, rather than needing to read through them in chronological order.

 Message statistics

-By 1984, Prestel users were sending messages at the rate of around 71,000 per month via a computer in London.
-The average number per month in early 1984 was 186,000, of which 125,000 were response frames and 61,000 Mailbox messages.
+Nearly two years after the introduction of Mailbox in autumn 1981 on a computer in London, Prestel stated that a total of c.
+125,000 Mailbox messages had been sent.
+By early 1984, users were exchanging emails at the rate of about 61,000 per month and sending an additional 125,000 response frames to IPs.
+71,000 monthly emails were recorded soon after, and Prestel reported average monthly figures of 86,000 emails and 106,000 response frames for the period just before Mailbox became nationally available in autumn 1984.
 (Note: The "Prestel Briefing" sources cited state that these figures "do not include activity conducted with external computers through Prestel Gateways".)

-In September 1985, after Mailbox became a national service, the chief executive of the part of British Telecom responsible for Prestel stated that 100,000 "electronic mail messages" – Mailbox messages and response frames – were being sent each week, with 60,000 terminals attached to the system.
-The average weekly figure rose to 130,000 in December 1985.
+In September 1985, the British Telecom executive responsible for Prestel stated that 100,000 "electronic mail messages" – referring to the sum of Mailbox messages and response frames – were being sent each week.
+This average weekly figure rose to 130,000 in December 1985.